 Artic Snow Hotel – when in Finland a lot of people want to stay in an igloo hotel or one entirely made of ice.
 You can find both options at this hotel just a short drive from Rovaniemi.
 Great spot for northern lights.

-Hotel Aakenus – it’s a great budget friend hotel, just a 10-minute walk away from the center.
-Close to a supermarket and the museum is a good alternative for a savy traveler.
+Hotel Aakenus – it’s a great budget friendly hotel, just a 10-minute walk away from the center.
+Close to a supermarket and the museum is a good alternative for a savvy traveler.

 Things to do in Rovaniemi